bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

 That's all ;)

 ## License
-Trace is released under the MIT license.
-See LICENSE for details.
+Add Trace SDK is released under the MIT license.
+See [LICENSE](https://github.com/bitrise-steplib/bitrise-step-add-trace-sdk/blob/master/LICENSE) for details.